PatrikKelemen/AndoirdAppExample/README.md

 - all fields are validated with error messages (implemented as toasts)
 - Bonus: integrate CircleCi

+Additional Notes:

-- Additional: Admin can delete Patient and Employee accounts
+- Admin can delete Patient and Employee accounts
-- Note: Database was changed to Firebase from SQLite in Deliverable 1, google-services.json is not tracked by GitHub for security purposes
+- Note: Database was changed to Firebase from SQLite in Deliverable 1, google-services.json is not tracked by GitHub for security purposes, the APK will work
 - There is one Admin account.
 The login is username: admin, password: 5T5ptQ